Joint Work Programme on Resilient Cities

 Making Cities More Resilient

-The collaboration is unique, as it brings together organisations that have typically worked on resilience from one particular angle – such as the environment, slum upgrading or urban poverty reduction – and helps them adopt a more comprehensive approach for stronger results.
+The JWP on Resilient Cities brought Cities Alliance members and partners together to promote resilient, resource-efficient urban planning.
+Member organisations typically worked on resilience from one particular angle – such as the environment, slum upgrading or urban poverty reduction – now joined forces and knowledge to adopt a more comprehensive approach for stronger results.

 Focus Areas for the JWP

 2. Leveraging international standard products for developing cities to promote city-level resilience.
-Specific implementation activities include: developing information products and resources that leverage member and partner knowledge for citywide resilience planning; developing urban energy management plans; and conducting vulnerability assessments.
+Specific implementation activities included: developing information products and resources that leverage member and partner knowledge for citywide resilience planning; developing urban energy management plans; and conducting vulnerability assessments.

 The Cities Alliance Strategic Plan for 2018-2021 has maintained resilience as one of the four core thematic areas of the Cities Alliance.
 Consequently, a new global programme, focussing on Resilience and Climate Change in Cities is designed for 2020.